-Affirmative action policies in the two countries did not turn out as predicted, however.
-Policymakers in both countries advanced very distinct rationales to justify the implementation of affirmative action policies in the two countries.
+While policymakers in both countries advanced very distinct rationales to justify the implementation of affirmative action policies in the two countries, these rationales did not correspond to the characterization above: South Africa's policies were based on a restitutive rationale; Malaysia's policies were advanced for retributive reasons.
 These differences in rationales inform and explain the specific measures that are incorporated into the policies.
-The rationale for Malaysia's New Economic Policy (NEP) is one I would consider to be of a retributive nature, while South Africa's Employment Equity Act (EEA) is more restitutive.
 What accounts for the disjuncture between the history of inter-group relations and the nature and rationale of policies to redress inequalities?
 I will broadly address this in the theoretical overview, focusing specifically on debates surrounding racial/ethnic group formation and identity.

 More specifically, in order to understand why these affirmative action policies came to be the way they are, one has to first understand the origins of their underlying causes.
 This leads to the research question that informs the core of this paper: what was responsible for Malaysia's peaceful racial coexistence and South Africa's violent repression of their various ethnic groups, and how did this affect the affirmative action policies that both countries eventually adopted?
-I will argue that despite their many similarities, Malaysia's and South Africa's differences in affirmative action policies can be traced back to the circumstances surrounding each country's respective transition to independence, as this transition to independence essentially set in motion the historical processes responsible for the two nations' different policies.
-These processes, which can be broadly summarized as both nations' legacies of ethnic relations, include their respective bases of franchise, the distribution of economic opportunities in their two societies, dominant perceptions of the economically-dominant group, the role of international pressure in influencing domestic policies, and their present-day political organizations.
+I find that despite their many similarities, Malaysia's and South Africa's differences in affirmative action policies can be traced back to the circumstances surrounding each country's respective transition to independence, as this transition to independence essentially set in motion the historical processes responsible for the two nations' different policies.
+Central to this claim is the causal logic that a country's colonial history influences the type of state that forms upon independence, and that state policies are an integral component of state formation.
+I will elaborate in greater detail about this causal logic in the theoretical overview.